sphinx-protocol/.github/profile/README.md

 ## Demo

+We have created a mock frontend to demonstrate the functionality of the DEX.
 You can find a full product demo [here](https://youtu.be/WOqnYq6oTE0).

 ![](https://github.com/stark-dex/.github/blob/main/profile/dexDemo-short.gif)